KateMcGuane/static-website/README.md

 ### Accessibility

 The entire website was designed with a responsive-first ethos in mind.
+Some best practices implemented were:

+ * Using semantic HTML

 ---